-- Do you know which business records you have to maintain? - Can you keep records of income, expenses, assets and liabilities? - Do you know how to make out salary cheques, including deductions for tax, uif? - Do you know which financial reports have to be prepared?
+- Do you know which business records you have to maintain? - Can you keep records of income, expenses, assets and liabilities? - Do you know how to make salary payments, including deductions for tax and UIF? - Do you know which financial reports have to be prepared?
 Who will do this for you?